DanaAlesmael/Designing-a-new-robot/README.md

 1. Robot side: This side contained the basic elements that represent robots.

-2. Human side: This side contained simple drawing of half eyes, nose, and lip.
+2. Human side: This side contained simple drawing of half eyes, nose, lip, and hair.

 - The idea was to give the face on the side more robotic look by adding different materials.
 However, it was kept simple due to shortage of time.